Clemapfel/jluna/docs/manual.md

 }
 ```

-When a program exits regularly, all julia-side values allocated through `jluna` are safely deallocated automatically.
-Do not call `jl_atexit_hool()` at any point as this may invalidate C++-side memory and cause undefined behavior.
+When a program exits regularly, all julia-side values allocated through `jluna` or the C-API are safely deallocated automatically.
+Do not call `jl_atexit_hook()` at any point, as this may unintentionally invalidate C++-side memory and cause undefined behavior.

 ## Executing Code

-`jluna` has two ways of executing code (represented C++ side as string): *with* exception forwarding and *without* exception forwarding.
+`jluna` has two ways of executing code (represented C++ side as string):
++ *with* exception forwarding and
++ *without* exception forwarding.

 Code called without exception forwarding will not only not report any errors, but simply appear to "do nothing".
 If a fatal error occurs, the entire application wil crash without warning.<br>

 Because of this, it is highly recommended to always air on the side of safety by using the `safe_` overloads whenever possible:

 ```cpp